Newborn Intensive Care Unit (NICU)

 Our life-saving extracorporeal membrane oxygenation (ECMO) program provides the highest level of care to the most critically ill children.

-Wolfson Children’s operates NICUs at two locations:
+Wolfson Children’s operates NICUs at 3 locations:

 Baptist Medical Center Jacksonville/